-Dependent care: Remote work is not designed to be a replacement for appropriate childcare.
+Remote work is not designed to be a replacement for appropriate childcare.
 Although an individual employee's schedule may be modified to accommodate childcare needs, the focus of the arrangement must remain on job performance and meeting business demands.
 Prospective remote workers are encouraged to discuss expectations of remote work with family members.
-The employee should not provide primary care during work hours for a young child, disabled individual, or elder who would otherwise require a provider's care unless a catastrophic event or illness occurs causing the closure of school, daycare, or elder care facilities.
-An employee should review all sick leave entitlement for unexpected needs.
+The employee will not provide primary care during work hours for a young child, disabled individual, or elder who would otherwise require a provider's care unless a catastrophic event occurs causing the closure of school, daycare, or elder care facilities.
+Formal care arrangements will be maintained during working hours at the alternate location.
+An exception may be permitted in the event of inclement weather or a catastrophic event.

+Travel

-Travel: Travel between an employee's home and any designated CU System office location is considered part of an employee's normal commute and is non-reimbursable.
+Travel between an employee's home and any designated CU System office location is considered part of an employee's normal commute and is non-reimbursable.
 The University will continue to provide remote work employees with appropriate reimbursement for approved, CU-related business travel in accordance with its travel reimbursement policies.